okestonia/opendata-issue-tracker/README.md

 * https://github.com/okestonia/opendata-issue-tracker/projects/1

+You can find our endorsed projects related to issue tracker below.

-## Garage48 Baltic Open & Big Data 2017 hachaton
+## Garage48 Baltic Open & Big Data 2017 hackathon

 General info http://garage48.org/events/balticopenbigdata2017

 Facebook event https://www.facebook.com/events/1262596010513877/

 ### eGovernance Open Data Track

 Creative Entrepeneurship Academy is proud to present Open Government Data track: bringing in data geeks from the community and public sector enthusiasts who have a common goal of innovating governance and public services.
 Smart city tagword  means better access to decisions, planning process, mobility, and  other smarter solutions, co-created with  local community.
 Tallinn, Tartu, Helsinki -  pick the city, use the data and get creative!
 Track is organized in co-operation with Open Knowledge Estonia,  Loov Eesti, Norden  and E-governance Academy, within Creative Entrepeneurship Academy program.

 Prizes for the winners of this track